jameshegarty/rigel/README.md

 Modules : src/modules.t
 =========

+*modules.t* contains Rigel's core set of modules.
+This is intended to be the smallest and simplest set of core functionality that an architecture needs to support to implement Rigel's programming model.
+Some additional useful modules built out of these core modules are implemented in Rigel's standard library, *examplescommon.t*.
+A few of these modules from *examplescommon.t* are described here for completeness, and are marked with a (*).

 All valid Rigel modules contain at least these fields:

     { kind:String, -- unique name for module